gesa/tc39-notes/meetings/2025-11/november-18.md

 RPR: There was support from Jordan.
 All right.

+\[LATER]

+JHD: We forget to do Stage 2 reviewers for captureStacktrace

+RPR: Quickly, yeah.
+For captureStacktrace we are looking for Stage 3 or Stage 2.7 reviewers.
+One reviewer is Jordan.
+Thank you.
+Any other volunteers?
+And Michael Ficarra.
+Excellent.
+Thank you.

 ### Speaker's Summary of Key Points

 * Presented approach involving an implementation-defined choice of installing data property or using accessors.
 The accessor version will dynamically add an internal slot.
 The getter returns the value of this slot, the setter overrides it with a data property.